mturk/svcbatch/docs/examples/python.md

-Install or download your favorite Python distribution and `svcbatch.exe` binary release (or build it from the source code) The example depends on Python3 functionallity, but the code can be modified.
+Install or download your favorite Python distribution and `svcbatch.exe` binary release (or build it from the source code) The example depends on Python3 functionality, but the code can be modified.

 ### Application